frappe/frappe_io/frappe_io/www/accounting/docs/chartOfAccounts.md

 The Chart Of Accounts is displayed in a Tree format according to the Parent-Child relationship among the accounts.
 You can add/remove any Accounts as you like.

-The name of your company is seen at the top of the tree.
-You can view the children of the root by clicking on it.
-The children of a particular root can be seen at a greater indentation level than the root.

 <img  src="/accounting/assets/img/chartofaccounts.png"
       class="screenshot"
 />